skrysmanski/devlog/content/articles/algorithms/visitor-pattern.md

 == Definition ==
 The main problem (in my opinion) with the visitor pattern is that it's often not really clear what it does.
 So, let's start with the following definition (based on [[wiki:en|Visitor pattern|Wikipedia]]):

-> The visitor design pattern is a way of //separating an operation from an object structure// on which it operates. [...]
-In essence, this pattern allows one to //add new virtual functions// to a family of classes without modifying the classes themselves;
+> The visitor design pattern is a way of *separating an operation from an object structure* on which it operates. [...]
+In essence, this pattern allows one to *add new virtual functions* to a family of classes without modifying the classes themselves;

 == Motivation ==
 Let's explore what this means.
 I'll provide some basic examples with increasing complexity to illustrate the motivation behind the visitor pattern.

-//Note:// All examples are in C#.
+*Note:* All examples are in C#.

 === The Object Structure === #object_structure
-The definition above states that the visitor pattern separates "an operation from an //object structure//".
+The definition above states that the visitor pattern separates "an operation from an *object structure*".
 So, let's define this object structure.

 Assume we have some kind of wikicode parser.
 The wikicode allows us to write documents in plain text but enrich them with some formatting (bold text) and hyperlinks.